LogoKnex Dart

 final newId = await db.trx((trx) async {

-final rows = await trx.select(
+final rows = await trx.insert(

 .insert({'name': 'Alice', 'email': 'alice@example.com'})